Moving a client index on a NetWorker server (Windows)

 Warning: Legato issued a white paper stating that client index files on NetWorker version 6.x servers could be moved using standard "move" commands rather than using uasm.
 However, I find that each attempted corrupted our NetWorker 6.01 indexes.
 The uasm technique described below works for NetWorker version 5.x and 6.x

 The best way to show you haw to move an index is with an example.
-IN the example, we will move the following index:
+IN the example, we will move the following index from

-Step 1: Run an "nsrck -F client_name" command on the client index you are preparing to move.
-This will ensure that the client index is "clean".
+nsrck -F client_namecommand on the client index you are preparing to move.
+This will ensure that the client index is clean

-Step 2: Create a new "top level" directory to hold the indexes.
+- Create a new "top level" directory to hold the indexes.
 This is the location where you wih you move the index to.
-In this example, we entered the following commands ffrom a command prompt on the NetWorker server:
+In this example, we entered the following commands from a command prompt on the NetWorker server:

-Step 5: Change directories to the directyory where the NetWorker binaries are located, for example:
+- Change directories to the install directory where the NetWorker binaries are located, for example:

 cd \Program Files\Legato\nsr\bin

-Step 8: Using Windows explorer, rename the "old" directory.
-In this example, we entered the following commands to rename the old index directory:
+- Using Windows explorer, rename the "old" directory.
+In our example, we renamed the old index directory

-Step 11: Run an "nsrck -F client_name" command on the client index you just moved to make sure all is well.
+- Run an nsrck -F client_name command on the client index you just moved to make sure all is well.
 The nsrck command should reflect the new location.